BenjaminKyamanywa/playground/ground_011/04 - Product Filter/Building a product filter.md

 ___

-We'll go over our variable styles and base styling for our page.
+We'll go over our key styles for our app.

 ```CSS